 Various natural browns and orange/browns (walnut, butternut, etc.)

 Sewing AND Prints

 Before reaching out to Silhouettes, Emma had found a previously made 1836 garment.
 We haven’t seen it, but per their verbal description, we believe their initial purchase was made from this pattern (below):

 This is a day dress, typical of a working woman and appropriate to the young and lower class depictions chosen.
 It would definitely be appropriate.
 It seems to be a bit later than 1836; perhaps 1838-39 per our research and discussion (above).
 The shorter length indicates an earlier date, but it is the style of ruching and color construction that indicates later.

-It does seem though from looking at the Conner Prairie docents, this is a pattern that is used regularly by them.
+It does seem though from looking at the living history farm docents, this is a pattern that is used regularly by them.

 We suggest though considering a Key Extant ensemble for inspiration (below):